ParzivalHack/Poison-MASSReporter/README.md

-# PySpector: High-Performance Security Analysis for Python
+# PySpector: An High-Performance Python and Rust Framework, for Python projects

 PySpector is a static analysis security testing (SAST) tool engineered for modern Python development workflows.
 It leverages a powerful Rust core to deliver high-speed, accurate vulnerability scanning, wrapped in a developer-friendly Python CLI.
 By compiling the analysis engine to a native binary, PySpector avoids the performance overhead of traditional Python-based tools, making it an ideal choice for integration into CI/CD pipelines and local development environments where speed is critical.